-Performing Organization:Coastal Bend Bays FoundationTotal Project Cost:\$30,000Bays Plan, 2nd Ed.
-Actions:PEO 1.1, PEO 1.2, PEO 1.4, PEO 1.5
+Performing Organization: Total Project Cost: Bays Plan, 2nd Ed.
+Actions: Coastal Bend Bays Foundation \$30,000 PEO 1.1, PEO 1.2, PEO 1.4, PEO 1.5

 As stated in the Coastal Bend Bays Plan, 2nd Ed., CBBEP is constantly working to promote public and private partnerships to help achieve its educational goals.
 The CBBEP partnership with the Coastal Bend Bays Foundation (CBBF) addresses our educational goals set forth in the Bays Plan, 2nd Ed.
 One of the benefits of the partnership between the CBBEP and CBBF is addressing the need for continued dialogue between competing user groups and the need for an engaging public forum to allow for individual input in the public policy debate.
-The Bays Plan, 2nd Ed. calls for continued involvement from CBBF, as the region prepares itself for everincreasing number of people wanting to make use of the bays and estuaries.
-Minimizing conflict through informed discussion will help achieve the overall objective of ensuring the public's safety, health and enjoyment of our bays and estuaries.
-This project will result in increase in the community's awareness of local environmental issues through Earth Day, forums and an awards banquet.
+The Bays Plan, 2nd Ed. calls for continued involvement from CBBF, as the region prepares itself for the everincreasing number of people wanting to make use of the bays and estuaries.
+Minimizing conflict through informed discussion will help achieve the overall objective of ensuring the public's safety, health, and enjoyment of our bays and estuaries.
+This project will increase the community's awareness of local environmental issues through Earth Day Bay Day, forums, and an awards banquet.
 An estimated 12,000 people are expected to attend these events.

-- 1. Organize, coordinate, and host turnkey operation of Earth Day festival. - 2.
+- 1. Organize, coordinate, and host turnkey operation of Earth Day Bay Day festival. - 2.
 Organize, coordinate, and host CBBF Conservation and Environmental Stewardship Annual Awards Banquet. - 3.
-Host Coastal Issues Forums to increase communication between resource managers, users, and the general public. - 4.
+Host Coastal Issues Forums to increase communication between resource managers, users, and the public. - 4.
 Organize and coordinate bay-resource/related workshops with CBBEP's approval. - 5.
 Continue to seek matching and/or leveraging funds.